(Image Source: Improvado.io)

 (Image Source: SingleGrain)

 In running a business, you have to make sure that you provide your customers with a convenient process.
-They don’t like being complicated check out pages — those would turn them off that they might decide not to continue the purchase instead.
+They don’t like to go through complicated check out pages — those would turn them off that they might decide not to continue the purchase instead.

 In fact, 56% of people who shop online abandon their cart because they’re confused or frustrated with the site’s checkout process.